 Why did the Vatican fail to address this head-on?
 Well, for one thing, it seems that inside the synod hall they were barely aware of the controversy.
 In Let Us Dream, Francis described the events from his perspective, “What was beautiful in that synod—the deep respect for indigenous culture and the presence of the native people in the prayer services—was twisted by hysterical accusations of paganism and syncretism.
 Although we were barely aware of it inside the synod hall, there was no shortage of disturbances outside” (emphasis added).

 This lack of awareness unfortunately led to a gaffe on his part, when he announced the retrieval of the statues from the Tiber.
-He announced, “I want to say a word about the statues of the pachamama that were taken from the church of the Traspontina—which were there without idolatrous intentions—and were thrown into the Tiber.”
+He said, “I want to say a word about the statues of the pachamama that were taken from the church of the Traspontina—which were there without idolatrous intentions—and were thrown into the Tiber.”
 This was seen as another victory for the “it was idolatry” crowd, because (despite the clarification offered two hours later by the Vatican press office) Pope Francis himself “admitted” it was a statue of Pachamama.

 What is the statue?